 A8.1.1 About the TTM audit It is recommended that auditing of worksites be carried out by both the RCA and any party who has activity completed for them on the roads.
 This is to provide assurance that good traffic management is being achieved and, if not, to identify problems that need to be remedied.
 The RCA monitors documentation and activities to ensure continuing effectiveness and uniformity of TTM.
 If worksites are found to have a dangerous site condition rating (refer to section E, appendix C), then the level and frequency of audits must be increased.
-A8.1.2 Use of the These procedures mu st be used to audit activities requiring TTM.
-TTM audit procedures Refer to section E, appendix C for a full description of the audit methodology and actions to take after the audit.
-There are two audit for the following: orms (full audit and short audit) which can be used for Full audit Short audit Attended and unattend Semi-static activities.
-Mobile and inspections Day-time and night-tim Day-time and night-time activities.
-A8.1.3 Who could These procedures may be used by the following: use the procedures Who can use procedure How procedures can be used RCAs/TMCs To establish the level of compliance for TTM installed and maintained for each activity in terms of CoPTTM, and to measure the level of safety within their network.
+A8.1.2 Use of the These procedures m nust be used to audit activities requiring TTM.
+TTM audit procedures Refer to section E, ap and actions to take a opendix C for a full description of the audit methodology after the audit.
+There are two audit the following: forms (full audit and short audit) which can be used for Full audit Short audit Attended and unatter Semi-static activities.
+Mobile and inspectior Day-time and night-til Day-time and night-time activities.
+A8.1.3 Who could These procedures m ay be used by the following: use the procedures Who can use procedure How procedures can be used C RCAs/TMCs To establish the level of compliance for TTM installed and maintained for each activity in terms of CoPTTM, and to measure the level of safety within their network.
 Consultant/engineers To establish contractor safety compliance.
 Principals To meet their obligations for safety compliance of their staff and contractors.
 Contractors To self audit own activities.
 WorkSafe NZ WorkSafe NZ inspectors may use these procedures as part of their inspection process for any activity.
 The audit form can be used to support formal improvement notices.
 A8.1.4 Training Requirements People using these procedures must hold a current STMS or STMS-NP certification (refer to subsection A5.8 Site traffic management supervisor (STMS)) to the level of the TTM for which they are auditing.